atomix/atomix/README.md

 out-of-date replicas.

 All snapshot serialization, storage, and loading is handled by CopyCat internally.
-Users need only create and install the data via the `createSnapshot` and `installSnapshot` methods respectively.
+Users need only create and install the data via the `takeSnapshot` and `installSnapshot` methods respectively.
 Once the log grows to a predetermined size (configurable in `CopyCatConfig`), CopyCat will take a snaphsot of the log and wipe all previous log entries.

+Snapshots are stored in a special `Snapshot` class which is essentially just a wrapper for `Map<String, Object>`.

 ```java
 public class MyStateMachine implements StateMachine {